 Select a customer this user represents.

-If you are adding a subsidiary of the existing customer, select a parent customer.
+Select a parent customer if you are adding a subsidiary of the existing customer.

 Assign a sales representative who will be assisting this customer user.
 By default, the customer sales representative applies to the customer user.